vdesabou/kafka-docker-playground-docs/docs/playground connector offsets get.md

 # playground connector offsets get

-💈 Get current offsets for connector
+🏹 Get current offsets for source and sink connectors

+⚠️ Not available for ccloud source connectors

 ## Usage